 2 Timothy 1:7 ESV says, "God gave us a spirit not of fear but of power and love and self-control.”

 The reality of dealing with the coronavirus pandemic is largely uncharted waters, definitely unknown in terms of our current social and electronic world.
-As a leadership team, we met and decided to lead the church in a particular direction.
-The decisions we made were not made in fear.
-We made them prayerfully, in love and in self-control.
+As a leadership team, the past few months have been a challenge.
+As the leadership team has continued to meet, the decisions we make have not been made in fear.
+We attempt to make them prayerfully, in love and in self-control.
 God has called us to love Him and love people and we feel that the decisions we made allow us to accomplish both of those callings while honoring the guidelines laid out for us by our earthly authorities.
-We would like to outline those changes and decisions for you.
+We continue to update and adapt as new information is made available.

 There are three ways to access the livestream: